 - The New Essential Guide to Lesbian Conception, Pregnancy, & Birth, Stephanie Brill

 You should get familiar with your menstrual cycle, especially its timing, so that you can try to nail down when you ovulate (that is, release an egg).
-Every woman has a fertile window of roughly six days right around ovulation (spanning ~5 days before ovulation through 1 day after), but conception is most likely to occur when you time intercourse the day immediately prior to ovulation; thus figuring out the day you ovulate is key.
+There is a window of fertility roughly six days right around ovulation (spanning ~5 days before ovulation through 1 day after), but conception is most likely to occur when you time intercourse the day immediately prior to ovulation; thus figuring out the day you ovulate is key.

 You can either dig into the nitty-gritty with menstrual cycle tracking, if that floats your boat, or simply aim to have intercourse every other day around the time when you are ovulating.